Marion Fish updates CCL members on the book club at the January, 2026 meeting of CCL held at the Martha Cooper Library.

 Special Announcements and News

-Open to everyone, bookclub will meet on-line at 7 PM via Zoom.
-Stay tuned for here for a link to the meeting when available.
+Open to everyone, bookclub will meet on-line at 7 PM, April 13 via Zoom.

 April 18, Martha Cooper Library at 10AM.